 WHEN IS THE IDEAL TIME FOR TESTING?

-Your baby can get tested anytime after the first 24 hours of birth, up until early childhood.
+Your baby can get tested anytime after birth, up until early childhood.
 Ideally, the earlier the infant is tested, the sooner you will know whether they are affected, and start beneficial treatments that can prevent the onset of symptoms or minimize the impact of the disease.

 WHAT DOES Oreana TEST FOR?

 Oreana tests for 106 genetic conditions that when detected early, can prevent or reduce serious consequences such as developmental delay, cognitive impairment, neurological and physical problems and premature death.
 The conditions tested may be inherited from carrier parents who are unaware of their carrier status to their children, or without a known or prior family history of that disorder.

 Lifelong dietary management is required.
 Early diagnosis and interventions can help prevent symptoms and improve prognosis.